Logging¶

 framework).

-Processing Structured Events¶
+Processing Structured Events#

 This is work-in-progress, see:

-tezos-admin-client show event-logging
+octez-admin-client show event-logging

-outputs the configuration currently understood bytezos-admin-client
+outputs the configuration currently understood byoctez-admin-client

 (hence through theTEZOS_EVENTS_CONFIG